 The information included in this protocol was derived from protocols used at Unilever Safety and Environmental Assurance Centre, Colworth, United Kingdom (Jones P, personal communication) and at SafePharm Laboratories, Derby, United Kingdom (Whittingham A, personal communication) and from evaluation of IRE protocols reported in the literature (Burton et al. 1981; Price and Andrews 1985; Whittle et al. 1992; INVITTOX 1994; Balls et al. 1995; Chamberlain et al. 1997; Cooper et al. 2001; Jones et al. 2001; Guerriero et al. 2004).
-Future studies using the IRE test method could include further characterization of the usefulness or limitations of the IRE in a weight of evidence approach for regulatory decision-making.
+Future studies using the IRE test method could include further characterization of the usefulness or limitations of the IRE in a weight-of-evidence approach for regulatory decision-making.
 Users should be aware that the proposed test method protocol could be revised based on any additional optimization and/or validation studies that are conducted in the future.
-ICCVAM recommends that test method users consult the ICCVAM/NICEATM website (http://iccvam.niehs.nih.gov/) to ensure use of the most current test method protocol.
+ICCVAM recommends that test method users consult the NICEATM-ICCVAM website (http://iccvam.niehs.nih.gov/) to ensure use of the most current test method protocol.

-1.0 PURPOSE AND APPLICABILITY
+1.0 Purpose and Applicability

-The purpose of the protocol is to provide details of the essential procedures required to: 1) insure induction of corneal irritancy in the enucleated eye of the rabbit by a potentially irritating test substance, 2) evaluate the degree of irritancy, and 3) to enable assignment of an appropriate regulatory classification on the potential ocular irritancy of a test substance (i.e., severe irritant/corrosive or nonsevere irritant).
-Toxic effects in the isolated rabbit eye are measured by: 1) subjective assessment of changes in corneal opacity, 2) uptake of fluorescein dye within the cornea (permeability), 3) increased corneal thickness (swelling), and 4) corneal epithelial changes (pitting, sloughing, mottling, etc.) evaluated macroscopically or by slit-lamp.
+The purpose of the protocol is to provide details of the essential procedures required to (1) insure induction of corneal irritancy in the enucleated eye of the rabbit by a potentially irritating test substance, (2) evaluate the degree of irritancy, and (3) enable assignment of an appropriate regulatory classification on the potential ocular irritancy of a test substance.
+Toxic effects in the isolated rabbit eye are measured by (1) subjective assessment of changes in corneal opacity, (2) uptake of fluorescein dye within the cornea (permeability), (3) increased corneal thickness (swelling), and (4) corneal epithelial changes (pitting, sloughing, mottling, etc.) evaluated macroscopically or by slit-lamp.
 The opacity, swelling, and permeability assessments following exposure to a test substance are assessed individually and are used to determine if the test substance has the potential to induce ocular corrosion or severe irritation.

-The focus of this protocol is on the use of the IRE test method for the detection of ocular corrosives and severe irritants, as defined by the U.S. Environmental Protection Agency (EPA; EPA 1996), the European Union (EU; EU 2001), and in the United Nations Globally Harmonized System (GHS) of Classification and Labelling of Chemicals (UN 2003).
-Substances other than ocular corrosives and severe irritants (e.g., nonirritants and mild/moderate ocular irritants) have been tested using similar procedures; however, the accuracy and reliability of the IRE test method have not yet been formally evaluated for the other classes of ocular irritancy defined by the EPA (1996), the EU (2001), and the GHS (UN 2003).
+The focus of this protocol is on the use of the IRE test method for the detection of ocular corrosives and severe irritants, as defined by the U.S. Environmental Protection Agency (EPA 2003a), European Union (EU 2001), and United Nations Globally Harmonized System (GHS) of Classification and Labelling of Chemicals (UN 2007).
+However, the IRE test method is not currently considered to be adequately validated for classification of ocular irritancy as defined by EPA (2003a), EU (2001), and GHS (UN 2007).